 The original Jerry spent much of his time on campus at the armory (later known as the Stroupe Building) with National Guard Battery F. The students and guardsmen there adopted Jerry as one of their own.

-The Feb.
-26, 1936, article went on to state that Jerry was “always present at anything of importance at the armory,” which was a social center of campus at that time and the site of Arkansas Tech home basketball games.
+An article from the Feb.
+26, 1936, issue of the Arka Tech student newspaper stated that Jerry was “always present at anything of importance at the armory,” which was a social center of campus at that time and the site of Arkansas Tech home basketball games.

 Jerry will be most likely to participate in events and activities that advance the Arkansas Tech University mission, including the following:

 at least 14 days in advance via e-mail to firstname.lastname@example.org.

 All travel arrangements for Jerry the Bulldog are handled by his primary caretaker.
 Jerry must be accompanied at all times by a member of his staff.

 Follow Jerry on Social media